POLARIS183/plane/obsolete/v1.0/README.md

 # Planespotter's Friend
+# THIS FILE IS OBSOLETE.
+DO NOT USE UNLESS YOU REALLY HAVE TO.

 Just a quick tool with VBScript I made when I was younger to parse data from FlightRadar24 into CSV format.
 It uses Bash for installation, but you can just run these files without the need for a clone.